 What types of food do dogs like?
 Some dogs may prefer crunchy dry food, while others might rather have the soft moist food that comes in a can.
 Of course, most dogs probably like the food you eat, too!

 But what exactly is in that crunchy dry dog food that most dogs seem to like so much?
-Of course, it depends somewhat on the particular brand and flavor of food you choose.
+It depends somewhat on the particular brand and flavor of food you choose.
 Let's take a closer look at what goes into dog food and how it's made.

 Dog food is big business.
 In the United States alone, dog owners spend nearly $9 billion on dog food each year.
 That consists of about 7 million tons of food from over 300 manufacturers.
 That's a lot of kibble!